 Many veterans find it more difficult to pursue education when they get out and end up missing out on their education benefits.
-The truth is, it is rare to find an employer that offers as much education support as the military, and it is usually much harder to go to school part-time as a civilian.
+The truth is, it is rare to find an employer that offers as much educational support as the military, and it is usually much harder to go to school part-time as a civilian.

 A career in the U.S. Army is unique from any other, it offers you the opportunity to travel, learn new skills, serve your country, and the ability to expand your horizons.